-It turns out that the function also has a closed-form formula which is based on the fact that there are n-1 possible positions for +-signs in the sum and we can choose any subset of them.
+Sometimes, a recursive formula can be replaced with a closed-form formula.
+In this problem, which is based on the fact that there are n-1 possible positions for +-signs in the sum and we can choose any subset of them.